 - HR Technology and Remote Work :

 Forrester Research predicts that remote work, HR technology, and increased automation would flourish in the long run.
-Long-term remote work will describe employee experience (EX) in 2021, and performance will be determined by a company’s investments in HR technology and ability to handle the crisis.
+Employee experience (EX) in 2021 will be defined by long-term remote work, and performance will be determined by a company’s investments in HR technology and ability to handle a crisis.

 - The Ascension of Ethical AI :